1. Home

 Claiming Races — This filter links to the races tab rather than marketplace as “Claiming Races” are a unique race type where every horse that races is up for sale for the same “Claiming Price”.
 Before the race, you can “place a claim” on a horse you think is the best, and if you’re the only person to claim the horse OR you win the automated lottery if there are multiple claimers, you receive the horse at the end of the race.

-Claiming races can be as cheap as 30,000 DERBY and go over 200,000 DERBY for high-end claimers.
+Claiming races can be as cheap as 400 DERBY and go as high as needed for high-end claimers.
 This is a great way to learn about horses and racing.
 Here’s a guide to claiming races.

 Strategy 4 — Find a “Late Peaking” Colt for Cheap

-3–4 year old colts with very poor race earnings — This filters for 3–4 year old colts that have seen very little success on the track.
+3–4-year-old colts with very poor race earnings — This filters for 3–4-year-old colts that have seen very few races on the track.

 As mentioned previously, every horse has a “peak age”.
-Most peak between 3–5 years old but some are early and some are late.
-It’s not uncommon for people with late peaking horses to sell them on the marketplace out of frustration because they’ve performed so poorly on the track.
-If you’re able to spot such horses and think they still have potential once they start to mature, then you could find yourself a nice little money printer.
-Be careful though, it’s certainly possible that the horse is just a donkey.
+Most peak between 3–5 years old, but some are early, and some are late.
+It’s not uncommon for people with late-peaking horses to sell them on the marketplace out of frustration because they’re late agers on the track.
+If you can spot such horses and think they still have potential once they mature, you could find yourself a nice little money printer.
+Be careful, though; it’s certainly possible that the horse is just a donkey.
 One tool you can use to help you is go to the horse’s “Fleet Figures” tab.
 Is the graph slowly trending up?
 Maybe it is a late bloomer…

 Strategy 5 — Find A Racing Colt With Two “1/1’s” in the Bloodline